 - On-call chaplains, available 24 hours a day, every day

 - Spiritual care and emotional support for patients, families, visitors, and staff

 - Compassionate listening and presence

 - Grief support

 - Liaison with the patient's faith community, as appropriate

 - Regular Catholic and Ecumenical services

-- Daily Eucharistic ministry provided to Catholic patients, as well as other sacraments that are administered upon request
+- Sacramental ministry provided to Catholic patients, upon request

 - Pastoral and community-based ministry education programs